JacobBumgarner/VesselVio/Build.md

 pip install -U pip
 ```

-4. Download the VesselVio source code from our [GitHub page](https://github.com/JacobBumgarner/VesselVio).
+4. Download the VesselVio source code from our <a target="_blank" rel="noopener noreferrer" href="https://github.com/JacobBumgarner/VesselVio">GitHub page</a>.
    - On the GitHub page, click the green Code dropdown button, then Download ZIP.
    - Unzip the package, and place it somewhere accessible to you (e.g., your desktop).